 The chance of success with aquarium plants increases if hobbyists select aquarium plants that are right for their setups.
 Since most beginners start out with a low light, low tech aquarium, it stands to reason that aquarium plants selected should be those that can survive under those conditions.
-As simple as this sounds, the point is often overlooked by new hobbyists with the result being dead plants, a messy tank, wasted money, frustration and disappointment.
+As simple as this sounds, the point is often overlooked by new hobbyists with the result being dead or dying plants, a messy tank, wasted money, frustration and disappointment.

 Here is another online resource for learning more about live plants for freshwater aquariums.